Home

 S

-Sandwich Rubber A racket covering with pimples inwards or outwards, having a total thickness including adhesive of not more than 4mm.
+Sandwich Rubber A type of racket covering.
+A racket covering with pimples inwards or outwards on top of a layer of sponge, having a total thickness including adhesive of not more than 4mm.

 Server The player due to strike the ball first in a rally.